flatpak/flatpak-docs/docs/index.rst

 This covers everything you need to know to build and distribute applications as Flatpaks.
 The docs start with introduction to the basic concepts and a simple app building tutorial, before moving on to cover automated building and repository hosting.

 Example tutorials are used throughout.
-To complete them, it is necessary to have ``flatpak`` and ``flatpak-builder`` installed on your system. flatpak.org provides `details on how to do this <http://flatpak.org/getting.html>`_.
+To complete them, it is necessary to have ``flatpak`` and ``flatpak-builder`` installed on your system.
+The Flatpak website provides `details on how to do this <http://flatpak.org/getting.html>`_.

 Contents
 --------